-Just take a little time out each week to do what enlivens you through a hobby, volunteer work, etc. Get a feel for it.
-Is it really what you want?
-If so, increase the time you spend doing it and make the transition when the time feels right.
+To use this principle for success, take a little time out each week to do what enlivens you through a hobby, volunteer work, etc. Get a feel for it.
+Is it what you really want?
+If it’s what you really want to be doing, increase the time you spend doing it and make the transition when the time feels right.

 4. Give Your Inner Critic Some Love

 To break free, try thinking of this DJ as a gruff old grandfather who gives you crap to keep you safe.
-Remember, this grumpy grandpa is woefully out of touch with the times, so his stern opinions don’t really matter much, do they?
-Give him a pat on the back for his good intentions and put your focus back on what makes you come alive.
+Remember, this grumpy grandpa is woefully out of touch with the times.
+Give him a pat on the back for his good intentions, and put your focus back on what makes you come alive.

-This success principle will give you the courage to venture into the unknown where you can dance to the beat of your own drummer.
+This is one of the principles for success that will give you the courage to venture into the unknown where you can dance to the beat of your own drummer.

-Many of us don’t go after our dreams because we’re afraid folks will find out how odd or strange we are.
-But our little eccentricities often turn out to be our greatest strengths.
-Yes, it’s good to be quirky.
+Many of us don’t go after our dreams because we’re afraid people will find out how odd or strange we are.
+However, our little eccentricities often turn out to be our greatest strengths.

-Odds are, you lost track of your true passions and talents before you were even old enough to know you were getting off-track.
+Odds are that you lost track of your true passions and talents before you were even old enough to know you were getting off-track.
 You became slowly “adulterated” by learning to: